bmuller/readembedability/README.markdown

 ## Usage
 *This assumes you have a working familiarity with [Twisted](https://twistedmatrix.com).*

-Assuming you want to connect to an existing network (run the standalone server example below if you don't have a network):
+Assume you want to extract all of the meaningful data from an article on the NY Times:

 ```python
 from twisted.internet import reactor